1st Wessex Artillery: Mesopotamia

 In July the British resumed their advance, making for Ramadi.
 CCXV had its own A and B Batteries, 66th Battery and 524 (Howitzer) Battery under command.
 Contact was made at Mushaid Ridge, where the force was held by heavy fire from the banks of the Euphrates Canal and from the Regulator House.
 2nd Battalion 7th Gurkha Rifles and CCXV Bde were ordered to try a left flanking movement.
 The Turks had about six guns firing very accurately, but 66th and 524th Batteries got the upper hand and by 1830 hours the Gurkhas were across the canal, only to come under heavy fire from the Ramadi trenches.
 Forward artillery observers saw signs of a Turkish retirement and brought down fire on the Aziziya Ridge to cut them off.
 But now confusion set in: Turkish shells cut telephone wires, two forward observers were wounded, and a dust storm blew up.
 Then two guns of B Battery were hit.
 No effective artillery bombardment was possible and the attack had to be called off.
 The flanking force had lost 566 casualties, 321 from the effects of heat.

 On 7 August 1917 CCXV's 18-pounder batteries were renamed again, as 1086, 1087 and 1088, and 1087 Battery was then broken up (probably to make the other batteries up to 6 guns each).
 CCXV Bde transferred to 15th Indian Division on 4 October 1917 and gained an extra battery: 2/1st Nottinghamshire Royal Horse Artillery (renumbered 816 Battery RFA in February 1918).

 With 15th Indian Division on the Euphrates front, CCXV Bde participated in the occupation of Hīt on 8 March 1918 and the action of Khan Baghdadi on 25 March 1918.
 At the latter battle, CCXV and CCXXII Brigades advanced by alternate batteries over rough country under heavy enemy fire.
 1088 Battery lost a gun and many casualties, but they continued moving forward and kept the momentum of the infantry advance going.
 By now the gunners were so far forward that they were engaging at ranges of 1800–2200 yards, putting down a steady barrage on the Turkish trenches followed by 15 minutes of intense fire, described by the RA's historian, Gen Sir Martin Farndale, as 'the most accurate seen so far' on the Mesopotamian Front.
 The infantry were able to enter these trenches with few casualties, taking many prisoners and enemy guns.

 After Khan Baghdadi, CCXV was sent to the rear to ease supply problems, and therefore took no part in the pursuit to Kirkuk through April and May.
 15th Indian Division played little part in the final battles in Mesopotamia.
 CCXV Bde was placed in suspended animation in 1919.

 Interwar years

 54th (Wessex) Field Brigade

-The 1st Wessex Brigade reformed on 7 February 1920 with 1–3 (Hampshire) Batteries, and reabsorbed the Wessex Heavy Battery as 4 (Hampshire) (Howitzer) Battery.
+The 1st Wessex Brigade re-formed on 7 February 1920 with 1–3 (Hampshire) Batteries, and reabsorbed the Wessex Heavy Battery as 4 (Hampshire) (Howitzer) Battery.
 In 1921 the TF was reorganised as the Territorial Army (TA) and the brigade now became 54th (Wessex) Brigade, Royal Field Artillery, organised as follows: